What to Wear Running in Different Temperatures

 The key for dressing for a winter run is layers.
 Layers, layers, layers!
 Wearing base layers can allow you to efficiently adapt to the changing temperature of your body and the environment.
 You will be able to regulate yourself in the environment to enable optimal activity.
 Here's a quick guide to layering.

-A quick rule of thumb for layering in colder climates is to dress 10 to 20˚F warmer than the outside temperature.
+A quick rule of thumb for layering in colder climates is to dress 5ºC to 10ºC warmer than the outside temperature.
 There are outliers to this rule: If you are naturally warmer and heat up quickly during exercise, factor this in.

 Base Layer

-A good base layer is essential to comfort and performance and it sets you up for successful running in cold weather.
-The ideal base layer allows you to add extra layers without overheating, but also works on its own so you can remove extra layers if things change mid-run.
+A good base layer is essential for comfort and performance and sets you up for successful running in cold weather.
+The ideal base layer allows you to add extra layers without overheating but also works on its own so you can remove extra layers if things change mid-run.

-When picking your base layer, breathability and moisture wicking are a must.
-Nike's Dri-FIT technology and targeted ventilation helps keep sweat and rain away from your skin.
+When picking your base layer, breathability and moisture-wicking are a must.
+Nike's Dri-FIT Technology and targeted ventilation help keep sweat and rain away from your skin.

 Mid Layer